 Yes, If you have entered into contractual agreement with University Housing, you must contact them to determine your responsibility.

-If you are under 18 years of age a parental statement is required prior to the processing of your withdrawal application.
-Over 18 years, upon completion of the withdrawal process, a copy of the withdrawal application may be mail to the address on the withdrawal application.
+If you are under 18 years of age, a parental statement is required prior to the processing of your withdrawal application.
+If you are over 18 years of age, your parents will not be notified.

 An exit interview is a loan counseling session in which you are advised of your loan repayment schedule, obligations and rights to deferment and/or cancellation.
 Your school is required by the federal government to conduct this exit interview whenever you withdraw from the University.